Overview of load-balancing options in Azure

 Internet facing.
 Applications that are publicly accessible from the internet.
 As a best practice, application owners apply restrictive access policies or protect the application by setting up offerings like web application firewall and DDoS protection.

 Global.
 End users or clients are located beyond a small geographical area.
-For example, users across multiple continents, across countries within a continent, or even across multiple metropolitan areas within a larger country.
+For example, users across multiple continents, across countries/regions within a continent, or even across multiple metropolitan areas within a larger country/region.

 PaaS.
 Platform as a service (PaaS) services provide a managed hosting environment, where you can deploy your application without needing to manage VMs or networking resources.
 In this case, PaaS refers to services that provide integrated load balancing within a region.
 See Choosing a compute service – Scalability.